haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-a.md

 Create `src` directory on the root of the project, where the code will be stored.

-Within `src` directory create a new file named `app.ts` and fill it with the must simple express app:
+Within `src` directory create a new file named `app.ts` and fill it with the most simple express app:

 ```typescript